dojo/dojo.io/site/source/tutorials/001_static_content/index.md

 {% task 'Set properties on virtual DOM nodes.' %}

-If we want to create a `h1` element with additional attributes, then these attributes can be passed in the second argument to the `v` function.
+Now we will add some additional attributes to the `<h1>` element we created earlier in `HelloWorld.ts`.
+These attributes can be passed in the second argument to the `v` function.

 {% instruction 'Update the `v` function call, with a `title` attribute like this.' %}